 But what exactly is vegan makeup, and how does it differ from other trending words in the all-natural beauty space, such as cruelty-free?

-Vegan products cannot contain animal ingredients or animal-derived ingredients, which includes ingredients like gelatin, honey, collagen, beeswax, lanolin and more.
+Vegan products cannot contain animal ingredients or animal-derived ingredients, which include ingredients like gelatin, honey, collagen, beeswax, lanolin and more.
 Additionally, items tested on animals can claim to be vegan because using the label vegan is not regulated — it can solely be used to note that a product does not contain animal ingredients.
 Cruelty-free means that over the course of creating the product, there is zero animal testing.
 This distinction is particularly important when determining the difference between vegan and cruelty-free.

 Is your head spinning yet?
 Don’t stress.
 If going vegan in your makeup collection is something you want to pursue, you can make the switch slowly and in stages without having to sacrifice quality.
 “I have seen no difference between high-quality vegan formulas and high-quality conventional makeup brands,” says Flint.
 “In my experience, the most common animal-derived ingredients used in cosmetics have vegan alternatives that perform just as well.
-Carnauba or candelilla wax are great swaps for beeswax, and oil from sheep’s wool can be replaced very effectively with shea or cocoa butters, while the beetle-derived colorant carmine can be easily matched with fruit or food dyes.”
+Carnauba or candelilla wax are great swaps for the beeswax, and oil from sheep’s wool can be replaced very effectively with shea or cocoa butter, while the beetle-derived colorant carmine can be easily matched with fruit or food dyes.”

 But don’t go shedding your entire medicine cabinet just yet.
 While pursuing vegan cosmetics is a wonderful value to take on, some remain respectfully skeptical as to all of its wonders.
-“A double-blind randomized control trial is needed, says New York based dermatologist,, M.D., “ in order to prove whether or not vegan cosmetics are indeed better for the skin.”
+“A double-blind randomized control trial is needed, says New York-based dermatologist,, M.D., “ in order to prove whether or not vegan cosmetics are indeed better for the skin.”

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.